Jabari Young, senior writer and editor at Forbes, specializing in the editorial lead of ForbesBLK.

 ________

 Like David Carnoy’s story as a self-published author, many journalists have stories that are truly one for the books.
-From novels about today’s tech giants to real-world business stories so good that it’s hard to believe they aren’t fiction, see our list of 5 Books Written by Journalists.
+From novels about today’s tech giants to real-world business stories so good that it’s hard to believe they aren’t fiction.
+Check this blog for another interesting topic Why 65% of Journalists Prefer One Follow-Up.
 For more great conversations with awesome journalists like David, subscribe to our podcast.
 Also, be sure to follow us on Twitter for more updates on our newest blog releases, PR resources, and more.

 OnePitch was created by a handful of